 LAWYERS: Harry E. Newman and R. TenBroeck Stout, Lakewood; Halsted Wainwright, Manasquan; Aaron E, Johnston, Asbury Park; W. B. Parker, Wilbur A. Heisley and Clarence G. Vannote, Long Branch; N. Henry Schutts, New York; Acton C. Hartshorne, Freehold; Samuel A. Patterson, Asbury Park.

 BANKERS: Dr. Charles E. Hall, president Freehold Banking company; Henry C. Winsor, president Asbury Park and Ocean Grove bank; Oliver H. Brown, president First National bank, Spring Lake; Nathan J. Taylor, president First National bank, Ocean Grove; William J. Couse, president Asbury Park Trust Co.

 He also read letters and telegrams from some who had been invited but who were unable to be present.

 W. S. B. Parker of Long Branch, was also on the list, and his topic was "Bubbles."
-He said he had brought a basket full of bubbles, but the time was so short that he could not exhibit very many of them, lie remarked in passing that-, the "barefoot boys" who had preceded him in the speaking had nothing on him because he "was born barefooted."
-There were also some which lie had brought with him to sing but they too must be laid aside, and in place of them he read an original poem, composed on the spur of the moment, which follows; "
+He said he had brought a basket full of bubbles, but the time was so short that he could not exhibit very many of them.
+He remarked in passing that, the "barefoot boys" who had preceded him in the speaking, had nothing on him because he "was born barefooted."
+There were also some which he had brought with him to sing, but they too must be laid aside, and in place of them, he read an original poem, composed on the spur of the moment, which follows;

 Through cedar swamps and meadows green,